zalyoung/gitlab-handbook/content/job-families/finance/vice-president-of-tax.md

 ---
-title: "Vice President of Tax"
+title: "VP, Tax"
 ---

-The Vice President of Tax is responsible for GitLab's overall tax strategy including all components of compliance, tax planning and accounting for income taxes.
-The Vice President of Tax will work with advisors, service providers, GitLab's auditors, the Audit Committee and other tax professionals in carrying out his or her responsibilities.
-The Vice President of Tax will regularly report to the Company's Board of Directors and/or Committees of the Board to update the members on the Company's tax strategy, practices and exposures.
+The VP of Tax is responsible for GitLab's overall tax strategy including all components of compliance, tax planning and accounting for income taxes.
+The VP of Tax will work with advisors, service providers, GitLab's auditors, the Audit Committee and other tax professionals in carrying out his or her responsibilities.
+The VP of Tax will regularly report to the Company's Board of Directors and/or Committees of the Board to update the members on the Company's tax strategy, practices and exposures.

-## Vice President of Tax
+## VP of Tax

-The Vice President of Tax reports to the [Chief Financial Officer](/job-families/finance/chief-financial-officer/).
+The VP of Tax reports to the [Chief Financial Officer](/job-families/finance/chief-financial-officer/).

 ## Job Grade

-The Vice President of Tax is a [grade #12](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The VP of Tax is a [grade #12](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 ## Responsibilities